Policy

 Signals

-Below the lines is the catalog of built-in signals.
-Each one has a single on/off toggle — that's the only control.
-Its impact is fixed and shown as a read-only severity badge, and a Permanent or Expires tag tells you whether its effect fades over time.
+Below the lines is the catalog of built-in signals, grouped as Risk · Bot detection, Risk · Behavioral, Risk · Network and Trust.
+Each signal has a single on/off toggle — that's the only control.
+Its impact is fixed and shown as a read-only number (how many points it moves the trust score), with a Permanent or Expires 30d tag next to the name.
 You can't change a signal's weight by hand, and you can't write your own detection rules — the catalog is the same well-tuned set for everyone.

 Risk signals (lower the score)